 - ecological focus areas: beneficial options for soil include fallow land, terraces, field margins, agro-forestry, catch crops, green cover and nitrogen-fixing crops.

-From 2023, the most effective aspects of green direct payments will be adapted and incorporated within the reformed CAP.
-Direct payments will continue contributing to environment and climate objectives through the new “eco-schemes” instrument.
+The most effective aspects of the green direct payments have been adapted and incorporated within the CAP 2023-27.
+Direct payments continue contributing to environment and climate objectives through the “eco-schemes” instrument.

 Rural development (the so-called “second pillar” of the CAP) includes a specific focus area on soil, dedicated to preventing erosion and improving management.